mbhillrn/MBCore-Dashboard/README.md

 ### From Outside Your Network (SSH Tunnel)

-If you're accessing a remote/headless machine:
+If you're accessing a machine from outside your network, or just prefer a tunnel for security:

 1. From your local computer, SSH with port forwarding:
    ```bash